apexfarm/ApexQuery/README.md

 ### 2.4 Query Template

-When the same `Query` is intended to be run with different binding variables, the following pattern can be used. **Note**: Query template supposed be built with `var()` with binding var names.
+When you want to run the same `Query` with different binding variables, use the following pattern. **Note**: Query templates should be built with `var()` and binding variable names.

 ```java
 public with sharing class AccountQuery extends Query {